cybozu-go/sabakan/README.md

 * Server inventory

     Sabakan provides helpful information depending on an organization's requirements.

 * Disc encryption inventory

     Sabakan managed servers requires disk encryption for variable data.
-When a server initializes Operating system, It formats target storage with encryption key.
-The key is stored in the Sabakan.
+When a server initializes the Operating system, It formats target storage with an encryption key.
+Sabakan stores its key, and a server retrieve it before mounts encrypted storage.

 ## Plan

 * HTTP server

     All Sabakan managed servers are started up by HTTP boot.
 HTTP server provides kernel and initramfs to boot them.

 * DHCP server

     Sabakan(or another software) distributes IP address to servers for HTTP boot.
 Administrators have to define machines in Sabakan before servers start.
 DHCP server get defined IP addresses in Sabakan, then set them as static DHCP IP addresses.

 ## Usage